Git- Distributed Version Control System part-1

 What is a Version Control System (VCS)?

 A Version Control System (VCS) is a software tool that helps developers track and manage changes to code or files over time.
-It keeps a history of every change, so you can:

 • Collaborate with others